Matt Jewett

 Member, Board of Directors

-Cindy Yeager manages programs in Latin America and supports campus-based and off-site programs for Thunderbird for Good.
-She is a 2008 Thunderbird School of Global Management graduate and has a Bachelor of Arts in International Relations, French and Spanish from the University of Wisconsin-Madison.
+Cindy Yeager manages programs in Latin America and supports both campus-based and off-site initiatives for Thunderbird for Good.
+She is a 2008 graduate of the Thunderbird School of Global Management and holds a Bachelor of Arts in International Relations, French, and Spanish from the University of Wisconsin–Madison.

 Alex Nepogodiev